leo-allen-e3430/varnish-esi/README.md

 # Varnish ESI demo

-A demo application test out ESI capabilities of Varnish
+A demo application to test out ESI capabilities of Varnish

 # Instructions